THE OUTDOOR KID HANDBOOK

 Bike Touring

 Bike touring can be a really fun way to explore new places with kids, including small kids.
-Our biggest concern was to find a place with bike paths or roads that we felt were safe enough to take kids on for longer distances.
-Ideally we wanted a place where we could go camping as well.
+The biggest concern of many families is to find a place with bike paths or roads that are safe enough to take kids on for longer distances, and many families want a place where they can go camping as well.

-Here are our tips on how to go bike camping with kids:
+Here are some tips on how to go bike camping with kids:

 • For small kids or babies, trailers work well

-• We used a Burley trailer, but there are other manufacturers
+• Burley trailers are the most common, but there are other manufacturers

 • As a bonus, trailers also can fit a bunch of gear in them